 Removal – If you encounter a wild honey bee hive on your homestead it is best to call a professional to remove it, because the inhabitants will become very agitated when you approach the colony and risk battling a swarm – quite possibly even at night.

-Good Bee or Bad Bee? – Honeybees are extremely good bees.
-They provide honey, consistent pollination for plants, herbs and crops, as well as wax.
+Good Bee or Bad Bee? –Honeybees are extremely good bees.
+They provide honey, consistent pollination for plants, herbs, and crops, as well as wax.

-Unless you have a wild hive on your land that is in a problematic place, or have a loved one that is allergic to bee stings and could encounter, it is most likely far more beneficial just to allow the bees to be your helpers in the garden than to have them removed.
+Unless you have a wild hive on your land that is in a problematic place, or have a loved one that is allergic to bee stings and could encounter them, it is most likely far more beneficial just to allow the bees to be your helpers in the garden than to have them removed.

 Bumblebees got their name from the loud noise they make when collecting pollen inside of a flower.
 Because they move about so rapidly collecting the pollen these bees appear to be dancing and create an ultrasonic vibration …. buzzing.